-15. Referring to paragraph 46 of the Impugned Decision, the Appellant further claims that the Judge for Staff Appeals erred "as there has not been 'a full restoration of the Appellant's contractual situation".
-The Appellant further argues that refusing to consider "any post Termination and Review Decisions [as mentioned] in paragraph 36 [of the Impugned Decision]", makes it remarkable to reach the conclusion referred to in 46 namely that there has been "a full restoration of the Appellant's contractual situation".
+15. Referring to paragraph 48 of the Impugned Decision, the Appellant further claims that the Judge for Staff Appeals erred "as there has not been 'a full restoration of the Appellant's contractual situation'".
+The Appellant further argues that refusing to consider "any post Termination and Review Decisions [as mentioned] in paragraph 38 [of the Impugned Decision]", makes it remarkable to reach the conclusion referred to in paragraph 48, namely that there has been "a full restoration of the Appellant's contractual situation".
+23

-16. According to the Appellant, the Judge for Staff Appeals also manifestly erred in law when he decided that the Appellant's review "had lost its subject", given that "[t]he review was and remains a valid and legitimate concern, namely is this policy involving terminations and shortened contracts for UK staff lawful?".
-For the
+16. According to the Appellant, the Judge for Staff Appeals also manifestly erred in law when he decided that the Appellant's review "had lost its subject", given that "[t]he review was and remains a valid and legitimate concern, namely is this policy involving terminations and shortened contracts for UK staff lawful?".24 For the

-&lt;sup>20 F001, paras 18, 22-23.
+20 F001, para.
+18,22-23.

-&lt;sup>22 F001, para.
+22 F001, para.
 28; Impugned Decision, para.
-46.
+48.

-Appellant, the main goal was to "establish the illegality of the decision and prevent it from being used again".
+Appellant, the main goal was to "establish the illegality of the decision and prevent it from being used again".25

-17. In this respect, the Appellant claims an additional error resulting from an alleged unlawful termination decision which continued for several days and thus caused "prejudice and moral harm".
-Finally, the Appellant further complains of lack of legal assistance during the review process, which caused him confusion at earlier stages regarding the different concepts involved and the right path to follow.
+17. In this respect, the Appellant claims an additional error resulting from an alleged unlawful termination decision which continued for several days and thus caused "prejudice and moral harm."26